Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Netflix.

 Given an array of integers, determine whether it contains a Pythagorean triplet.
-Recall that a Pythogorean triplet (a, b, c) is defined by the equation a^2 + b^2 = c^2.
+Recall that a Pythagorean triplet (a, b, c) is defined by the equation a^2 + b^2 = c^2.

 [Solution](solution/PythagoreanTriplets.java) {Approach: Sort and Slide, Difficulty: Easy}